gnosis/ido-contracts/README.md

 # EasyAuction

-EasyAuction is a very simple DeFi building lego brick to run auctions for fair initial offerings and token buy back programs.
+EasyAuction is a DeFi building lego brick for price discovery.
+The main use cases are auctions for fair initial offerings and token buy back programs.
 The EasyAuction platform is very simple and allows anyone to permissionlessly schedule batch auction without any charge of fees.

-## Background

-This project is non-profit project.
-The author has not deployed the code to mainnet, but it will likely be done by an unknown anonyms entity.
-The author does not give any guarantees about the project or is liable in any way.

 ## Use cases

 ### Initial token offering with a fair price-discovery

-With this auction mechanism, projects, companies, DAOs and the like can offer their future stakeholders a fair participation within their ecosystem by acquiring tokens.
-One of the promises of DeFi is democratization and communitization of big corporate infrastructures to build open platforms for the public good.
-By running a batch auction, these projects facilitate a game theoretically fair way to distribute stakes to future participants.
-They have to chance demonstrate their interest in fair participation and setting a precedence for future processes by choosing this fair auction principles over private multi-stage sales.
+This batch auction mechanism allows communities, projects, and DAOs to offer their future stakeholders fair participation within their ecosystem by acquiring utility and governance tokens.
+One of the promises of DeFi is the democratization and communitization of big corporate infrastructures to build open platforms for the public good.
+By running a batch auction, these projects facilitate one of the fairest distribution of stakes.
+Projects should demonstrate their interest in fair participation by setting a precedence for future processes by choosing this fair auction principle over private multi-stage sales.
-Auction based mechanisms are also seen picking up in the traditional finance world.
-Google was one of the first big tech companies using very similar auction mechanism with a unique clearing price to IPO.
+Auction based initial offerings are also picking up in the traditional finance world.
+Google was one of the first big tech companies using a similar auction mechanism with a unique clearing price to IPO.
 Nowadays, companies like Slack and Spotify are advocating similar approaches as well via Direct Listings: Selling their stocks in the pre-open auction on the first day of trading.
+Overall this market for initial token offerings is expected to grow significantly over time together with the ecosystem.
+Even on gnosis protocol version 1, a platform not intended for this use case, was able to facilitate IDOs with a total of more than 20 million funding.

 ### Token buy back programs

-Many decentralized governance projects have to buy back their tokens or auctioning off their tokens to clear deficits within their protocol.
-This EasyAuction platform allows them to schedule individual auctions to facilitate these kind of operations.
+Many decentralized projects have to buy back their tokens or auction off their tokens to clear deficits within their protocol.
+This EasyAuction platform allows them to schedule individual auctions to facilitate these kinds of operations.

 ### Initial credit offering